baremetalhelp/baremetal.help/docs/docs/cdn/index.md

 ## Assumptions

-See the general assumptions in "About BareMetal tutorials".
+See the general assumptions in "About BareMetal Tutorials".

 In addition
 1. You registered a domain (strongly recommended) [link].